 We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis.
 Our security solutions, ShotSpotter for Highways, ShotSpotter for Campus and ShotSpotter for Corporate, and CaseBuilder are typically sold on a subscription basis, each with a customized deployment plan.
 Our ResourceRouter solution is also sold on a subscription basis.
-As of March 31, 2023, we had ShotSpotter coverage areas under contract for approximately 1,100 square miles, of which 1,034 square miles had gone live.
-Coverage areas under contract included over 155 cities and 19 campuses/sites across the United States, South Africa and the Bahamas, including some of the largest cities in the United States.
+As of June 30, 2023, we had ShotSpotter coverage areas under contract for approximately 1,130 square miles, of which 1,079 square miles had gone live.
+Coverage areas under contract included 158 cities and over 20 universities and corporations across the United States, South Africa and the Bahamas, including some of the largest cities in the United States.
 Most of our revenue is attributable to customers based in the United States.
+We expect to go live with approximately 140 total miles in 2023.